sebastienros/yessql/README.md

 ### NOSQL are so fast compared to SQL

-Well, I don't what fast is, but you can try to run Performace test to ensure it fulfils your needs.
+Well, I don't know what fast is, but you can try to run Performance test to ensure it fits your needs.
 Here is the output on my machine using Microsoft SQL Server 2008:

   YesSql Wrote 5,163 documents in 2,157ms: 2.39: docs/ms

   Queried by full name 100*3 times at 430ms
   Queried by partial name 100*3 times at 827ms

-This performance test is based on one which was used to compare Redis to RavenDb.
-You can find the discussion here: http://www.servicestack.net/mythz_blog/?p=474
+This performance test is based on one used to compare Redis to RavenDb that you can find here: http://www.servicestack.net/mythz_blog/?p=474

 ### How is the database structured ?